-Place food scraps in a compostable bag, paper bag or other kind of compostable container prior to placing in your organics cart.
+Place food scraps in a compostable bag, paper bag, or other kinds of compostable container prior to placing them in your organics cart.
 We accept all food scraps, soiled paper, and plants in the brown organics cart.
 Only bio-plastics labeled “compostable” and displaying a green or brown stripe may be placed in the organics cart.
 Contact us to change the size of any of your carts.

 |Acceptable Organics/Compostable Materials

 - Eggshells and eggs

 - Fruit (pits & peels)

 - Leftovers and spoiled food

 - Meat (including bones)

 - Tea and tea bags

 - Paper plates

 - Paper take-out boxes and containers (metal handle OK)